-For a shareholder proposal to be accepted for circulation it must pass certain criteria:
+For a the proposal to be accepted for circulation it must pass certain criteria:

-Where shareholders propose the resolution be circulated, they are able to write up to 1,000 words on the proposed resolution which then must be circulated with it.
+The requesting shareholder(s) can write up to 1,000 words about the resolution being circulated, which then must be circulated with it.

 What must be included in the written resolution?